 Every man who knew Loveman Noa knew of his courageous heart.
 His was a spirit of clear grit through and through, endowed with a tenacity of purpose that never permitted him to acknowledge defeat even to himself.
 The circumstances of his death show us that he carried out the predictions of his life.
 All who knew Noa know that he fought valiantly and that he fulfilled to the last the best traditions of the naval service.
 Our recollections of him go back to our undergraduate days, and we remember him with deep affection and brotherly good will.
 Maturer years have formed in our hearts and minds the profound respect felt for those who have given their lives for the advancement of civilization and the good of all mankind.

 With the permission of the superintendent, the class of 1900 have placed this tablet on the walls of this sacred edifice as a tribute to the memory of Loveman Noa and as a symbol of their loyalty, in the hope that his name and noble sacrifice will be remembered by the succeeding graduates of this institution.

 Memorial Hall Error

 Loveman is listed as a Midshipman; he was a "Naval Cadet."
+(Midshipman didn't exist as a rank again until July 1, 1902.)
 Also, on the killed in action panel in the front of Memorial Hall his first name is incorrectly spelled "Lovemon."